 Scraping can be a go-to approach when dealing with small or older websites that don’t offer APIs or data feeds.
 Think of local businesses, university career pages, or municipal job portals.
 For instance, a job board focused on academic roles might need to scrape individual department websites that don’t share their job postings through broader syndication.

 It can also be a short-term solution for new job boards.
-During the first 60–90 days, scraping can help populate listings while you work on building direct partnerships.
+During the first 60 to 90 days, scraping can help populate listings while you work on building direct partnerships.
 In such cases, it’s more of a stopgap than a permanent strategy.

 Another use case is internal market research.
 Companies often scrape data to analyze trends in skills demand, salary ranges, or competitor hiring activities.
 For example, the hiQ Labs v.
 LinkedIn case clarified that scraping publicly available data doesn’t violate the Computer Fraud and Abuse Act (CFAA), as long as no security measures are bypassed.
 However, the Meta v.
 Bright Data (2024) decision highlighted that scraping in violation of a site’s terms of service could still be seen as a breach of contract.